 The problem with context

 If you’ve ever seen a tender notice, you’ll have noticed there’s a lot of information included and most of the time, much of it is not directly related to the procurement requirement itself.
-For example, there may be background information about the buyer, such as details of various other projects they have been involved in, the numerous people they help, and sometimes even a bit of background information about the area they operate in.
+For example, there may be background information about the buyer, such as details of various other projects they have been involved in, the numerous people they help, and sometimes even details about the area they operate in.

 When an automated system scans all of this for information, there are many keywords extracted that wouldn’t be relevant to what the buyer is looking for.
 This then results in you receiving alerts for irrelevant notices.